tkotani/ecalj/Samples/TETRAHEDRON_HomoGas/README.md

 Let me review the job.

 This is for the empty sphere. (now Z=0.0001 to detour stop(I will fix)).
-The lattice is taken from bulk Li case.
-We do a band plot at first.
+The lattice is taken from bulk Li case. job does band plot at first.
 Then qg4gw gives the q points and tetrahedron division information.

 Then we finally run the key routine hhomogas.
 Please look into main_hhomogas.f90
 Some parameter settings are fixed in the code.
 So you may need to change them for your purpose (e.g. change fermi energy).

-Repeat hhomogas to learn how to use tetrahedron method.
+Repeat only hhomogas to learn how to use tetrahedron method.
+When you change number of k points use job2.

 ---